mattbrictson/tomo/docs/plugins/puma.md

 $ loginctl enable-linger <DEPLOY_USER>
 ```

-Stdout and stderr of the puma process will be routed to syslog, as is the convention for systemd services.
+Stdout and stderr of the puma process will be routed to the systemd journal.
 For Rails, it is recommended that you set `RAILS_LOG_TO_STDOUT=1` so that all Rails logs are handled this way (`tomo init` configures this by default).

 The tomo puma plugin assumes that your puma server will listen on a single TCP port for HTTP (not HTTPS) traffic.
 In other words, HTTPS termination will be handled by e.g. Nginx or a separate load balancer.